1, 2, 3 …

-In my last blog, I mentioned the typical three-act structure that is present in most stories.
+In my last letter, I mentioned the typical three-act structure that is present in most stories.

 Today I want to talk a little bit more about this, as while it is not a complicated part of story craft it is where a lot of writers come into problems.
 What I mean by that is that whenever a story doesn’t quite ‘feel right’ or leaves the audience unhappy or unsatisfied, it’s usually because something in the three-act structure has gone wrong.

 The Three Act Structure is a simple, but effective, way of structuring a story.
 It allows you as the writer/creator to craft a story in such a way that will engage your audience and leave them feeling satisfied at the end of the experience.

 If you can follow this structure and work your story into each part well and organically, then your story will work.
 However, if any part of the structure is rushed through or forced in then your audience isn’t going to enjoy your story as well as they could had you followed the structure.

 Your first act is your introduction, this is where your audience will meet your characters, your world and your plot will begin.
 You should use this initial part of your story to introduce everyone, explain their relationships with each other (show don’t tell!) and establish the driving point of the story.

 However, with the above being said you really should work hard to avoid exposition.
 You will need to do the above in a natural and believable way.
 You should keep in mind the golden rule of writing, show doesn’t tell and don’t tell us who everyone is, how they relate with each other, how the world works, show us instead.
 Have events happen in the story that allows you to show us your characters etc. Remember your writing an engaging story, not a ‘facts about X’ book.